2023 Jacksonville shooting: Perpetrator

-The shooter, Ryan Christopher Palmeter (November 28, 2001 – August 26, 2023), was a 21-year-old white male from Orange Park, Florida, who lived in the Oakleaf Plantation area of Jacksonville before he killed himself during the shooting.
-Palmeter was a former student at both Oakleaf High School and Flagler College.
-He was active on 4chan, 8chan, and Soyjak.party.
+The shooter, Ryan Christopher Palmeter (November28, 2001 – August26, 2023), was a 21-year-old white male from Orange Park, Florida, who lived in the Oakleaf Plantation area of Jacksonville before he killed himself during the shooting.
+Palmeter was a former student at both Oakleaf High School and Flagler College, and worked at The Home Depot.
 In 2016, he was the subject of a domestic police call between him and his brother.
 In 2017, he was the subject of a Baker Act call, used to place persons under involuntary detainment for mental health examination for up to 72 hours.
-During the call, Palmeter told police that he was distressed and planned to kill himself by jumping off the Bank of America Tower in downtown Jacksonville.
-Because he was a minor and was not committed to mental health care, he was allowed to purchase firearms as an adult.

 Jacksonville police showed images of Palmeter's AR-15–style rifle bearing a swastika and racial slurs drawn in white sharpie, along with a Glock pistol without markings.
 He acquired the pistol in April 2023 and the rifle in June 2023.
 Both weapons were obtained legally through FFL-transfer, which require background checks, and the police said Palmeter was legally allowed to possess them.
 Palmeter's vest had a Rhodesian Army patch on it, a symbol which had previously been used by other white supremacists, including Dylann Roof, the perpetrator of the Charleston church shooting.

 Manifesto

-In January 2024, the Jacksonville Sheriff's Office released a manifesto written by Palmeter, titled A White Boy Summer to Remember.
+In January 2024, the Jacksonville Sheriff's Office released a manifesto written by Palmeter titled A White Boy Summer to Remember.
 The manifesto is described as racist, homophobic and transphobic.
-Palmeter denounced Eminem and Machine Gun Kelly for their close ties to black musical artists, identifying them as potential targets.
-He praised mass killers like Timothy McVeigh, Anders Behring Breivik, and Seung-Hui Cho.
-He extensively wrote about Brenton Tarrant, the perpetrator of the Christchurch mosque shootings, calling him a "main inspiration".
-He also referenced far right memes and literature, such as The Turner Diaries.
+Palmeter mentioned Brenton Tarrant - the perpetrator of the Christchurch mosque shootings, citing him as the main inspiration.
+He also promoted unfounded conspiracy theories about ritualistic child abuse, such as the harvesting of adrenochrome and the “frazzledrip” video.
+It features lyrics from the white supremacist song "We'll Have Our Home Again".